|

 away.

 Yes, just double any recipe you want.
-To get more starter for pancakes
+To get more starter

 and add as much flour and water as you want, usually in equal proportions,